 Every project must be submitted by a partnership of at least two organisations from two different Member States.
-This means that the applicant must have at least one partner organisation that is eligible to receive Commission grant under Return Fund Community Actions and established in different eligible country.
+This means that the applicant must have at least one partner organisation that is eligible to receive a Commission grant under Return Fund Community Actions and established in a different eligible country than the lead partner.